Exawind/nalu-wind/docs/source/verification/verification.rst

 We also verify that the global mass-flow-rate correction of configuration 2 is correcting the outflow mass flow rate properly.
-The output from Nalu showing the correction is correct and is shown as follows:
+The output from Nalu-Wind showing the correction is correct and is shown as follows:

 .. code-block:: c++